6 MIN READ

 Stick with your stories, connect visuals to them, and these initial themes will be the seeds for your products, websites, apparel, emails, apparel, and more.

-5. Create a definitive visual taste palette
+5. Create a definitive visual taste palette with various visual styles

 The last step is to build out an edge-to-edge board filled with visuals, type, color, shapes, and everything in between.
 I call this a taste palette.
 Do not leave any available white space!